stephenscripts/Effective-C/NOTES/Chapter Two.md

 First, this is a deprecated feature of the language that may be removed in the future.
 Second, the code could be ported to C++, so explicitly list parameter types and use void when there are no parameters.

+void xFunc(int x, struct y); // This is a Function Prototype because it has a blueprint of what is acceptable to the function

+Derived types are types that are constructed from other types.
+These include pointers, arrays, type definitions, structures, and unions, all of which we’ll cover here.